rabbitmq/rabbitmq-perf-html/README.md

 </script>
 ```

-There we load the file with the benchmark results and pass that to our
+We can then load the file with the benchmark results and pass that to our
 `render_graphs` function, which will take care of the rest, provided
-we have defined the various `div` where our graphs are going to be
+we have defined the various `div`s where our graphs are going to be
 drawn.

 ## Writing benchmark specifications ##

 Benchmarks specifications should be written in JSON format.
-We will
+We can
-have an array containing one or more benchmark scenarios to run.
+define an array containing one or more benchmark scenarios to run.
 For
 example:

 ```javascript